 Figure \ref{fig:powerratiosnorm} a) shows the results from this locking scheme.
-The plot shows the transmitted power ratio, which is the ratio of the transmitted pump power after the microresonator to the input power to the microresonator.
-The power ratio provides a measure of the stability of the laser with respect to the microresonator resonance as, at the point of resonance, the power ratio will be at a minimum.
+The plot shows the power ratio, which is the ratio of the transmitted pump power after the microresonator to the input power of the microresonator.
+The power ratio provides an indication of the stability of the laser with respect to the microresonator resonance as, at the point of resonance, it will be at a minimum.
 Deviations away from this point cause the power ratio to increase.
 Shown in black is the power ratio for the unlocked resonance, where large fluctuations can be seen as the laser drifts in and out of resonance with the microresonator.
 The locked case is shown in magenta, where the power ratio is extremely stable in comparison.
 For further comparison, the locked case when the locking signal is instead fed back to the laser (rather than the AlN layer) is shown in blue.
 The implementation of this system allowed the chip to remain on resonance with the laser for in excess of 16 hours.
-The eventual loss of lock occurred only due to the maximum voltage accepted by the chip being currently restricted to \SI{30}{V}.
-Even though AlN itself can sustain in excess of $\pm$\SI{100}{V} \cite{Liu:2020}, a maximum of \SI{30}{V} is applied in order to avoid damage to the wirebonds attached to the chip.
-As the locking circuit had reached this maximum value (that is, to keep the chip on resonance with the laser, the circuit would have had to provide in excess of \SI{30}{V}), so the lock could no longer be maintained.
-As such, this demonstrates that we have a source of photon-pairs which can be frequency stabilised to an external reference laser, compatible with the requirements for some quantum memory schemes \cite{Businger:2020}.\\
+The system eventually fell out of lock when the locking circuit reached its maximum value of \SI{30}{V} (that is, to keep the chip on resonance with the laser, the circuit would have had to provide more than \SI{30}{V}).
+Even though AlN itself can sustain in excess of $\pm$\SI{100}{V} \cite{Liu:2020}, in this case the maximum was restricted to \SI{30}{V} in order to avoid damage to the wirebonds attached to the chip.
+This experiment demonstrates that we have a source of photon-pairs which can be frequency stabilized to an external reference laser, compatible with the requirements for some quantum memory schemes \cite{Businger:2020}.